ShibamboTinyiko/Excel-Portfolio/README.md

 # Excel-Portfolio
-This will hold all Excel related projects
+This holds all Excel related projects